felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 In times of armed conflict, the emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure.
 This enables military units to identify assets as protected under international humanitarian law to avoid attacking them.
-This draft defines and tackles the novel security problem of how to extend such protection to *digital*, network-connected infrastructure through a digital emblem.
+This draft explores the problem of how to extend such protection to *digital*, network-connected infrastructure through a digital emblem, and defines the requirements of a digital emblem, emphasizing security requirements.

-A digital emblem has a unique combination of security requirements, namely, authentication, accountability, and a property that we call *covert inspection*.
+Notably, a digital emblem has a unique combination of security requirements, namely, authentication, accountability, and a property that we call *covert inspection*.
 Covert inspection states that those wishing to authenticate assets as protected must be able to do so without revealing that they may attack unprotected entities.

-This document defines the requirements of a digital emblem, emphasizing security requirements, and presents *ADEM*, a decentralized design that implements a digital emblem analogous to the physical emblems of the red cross, crescent, and crystal.

 --- middle